snipershady/mssql_backup/README.md

 ```

 ## Schedule a job
-I do not want to explain how windows scheduler works...
-but I can remind to you how can create a cronjob on a Linux Os
+I do not want to explain how windows scheduler works... but I can remind you how to create a cron job on a Linux OS.

 to create a new scheduling
 ```bash